Regina and Margaret DeFrancisco: Aftermath

 On September 9, 2004, Regina DeFrancisco was sentenced to 35 years in prison.
 On December 14, 2004, Margaret DeFrancisco was sentenced to 46 years in prison.
 Both women are incarcerated at the Logan Correctional Center.
 Each has filed appeals, but all have been unsuccessful.

 For her role in the murder, Veronica Garcia was sentenced to five years.
 She served her time and was released.

-The DeFrancisco's murder of Velasquez was dramatized on Deadly Women and Killer Siblings on Oxygen.
+The DeFrancisco sisters' murder of Velasquez was dramatized on Unsolved Mysteries, Deadly Women and Killer Siblings on Oxygen.